Cold Calling For Business: Tips And Tricks

-Cold calling is form of marketing and sales which has been used for decades in business.
-It can often be seen as a backhanded method in gaining customers and sales, but is still one of the main tools used by businesses today.
+Cold calling is form of marketing and sales which has been used for decades by writers looking for clients.
+It can often be seen as a dreaded method in gaining customers and sales, but is still one of the main tools used by freelance businesses today.

-If you are considering adding cold calling to your business operations, here are some of the things you will need to do to make it work effectively for you.
+If you are considering adding cold calling to your client hunt, here are some of the things you will need to do to make it work effectively for you.

 1) Focus on the goal

 The first thing you need to think about is the aim of your call.
 It is not simply about making a sale immediately, it is about getting the trust of the customer and in turn having THE CHANCE to make a sale further down the line.
 Think of it like laying down the foundations for your relationship with the customer.

 You need to make sure that you fully research your potential markets and target your calls to the right people.
 It might take some time to conduct your research, but it means that you will be able to find out more about the people you are calling and make friendly conversation with them when you call.
 You can then use call analytics tracking to see how successful each call was for your purpose.

 Find people who are in the same LinkedIn group as you to call.
 It will give you both something to talk about and will mean you have a much better chance of getting a sale out of them due to your common bond, rather than just picking someone from the air.

 You don’t want to sound like you're reading from a script (even if you are) because the person on the other end of the phone will likely hang up on you.
 Make sure that you can sound as personable and casual as you can, and be polite.
 Your opening statement could be something like ‘is this a good time?’
 You are showing the person that you care about their time and you only want to have a chat.